ydydsnyd/mono/doc/docs/byob/database-schema.md

 However, in practice almost all Replicache backends end up using a similar pattern internally.
 Most need to track three kinds of persistent state:

-- **Clients:** All clients that have connected to the server, and the last mutationID processed from each.
-This is used during push to ensure mutations are processed only once, and in the order they happened on the client.
 - **Spaces:** Collections of data that are synced via the Replicache protocol.
 Each space has a _version_ that increments when the space is modified by a push.
+Your application's data is partioned into these spaces.
+- **Clients:** Clients that have connected to the server, and the last mutationID processed from each.
+This is used during push to ensure mutations are processed only once, and in the order they happened on the client.
 - **Domain Data:** The user data the application stores to do its job.
 Each stored item has a few extra Replicache-specific attributes:
+  - `spaceID`: The `space` the domain object is part of.
   - `lastUpdatedVersion`: The `version` of the containing space that this item was last updated at.
 Used to calculate a diff during pull.
   - `deleted`: A [soft delete](https://en.wiktionary.org/wiki/soft_deletion) used to communicate to clients during pull that a item was logically deleted.